vidursatija/vidursatija/README.md

 - I’m currently learning convex optimization.
 - I’m looking to collaborate on idk my weekends are predominantly free.
 - I’m looking for help with languages.
-- Fun fact: I have walked over 20 kilometers in a single day thrice.
+- Fun fact: I got so excited while going to Universal Studios that my heart rate went to 210 bpm and I almost crashed.
+(Oh and it has happened a few more times)

 ## ~Specifications~